Of all the Fuji X Series lenses I’ve used, I’ve found the XF 35mm f/2 WR to be one of the most versatile and fun lenses in the entire collection.

 And while it’s not quite as fast as the older Fuji XF35mm f/1.4, I highly recommend the 35 f/2 over the 1.4 versions, simply because it’s a much better performing lens.

 Here are my top 10 reasons and a few image image examples that illustrate why I love the XF 35mm f/2 lens so much.
+You can also watch my video review here.

 1. It’s Small And Stylish